ibm-cloud-docs/security-compliance/framework/iam.md

 # Managing IAM access for {{site.data.keyword.compliance_short}}
 {: #access-management}

 Access to the {{site.data.keyword.compliance_full}} is controlled by {{site.data.keyword.iamshort}} (IAM).
-Every user that accesses the {{site.data.keyword.compliance_short}} in your account must be assigned an access policy, with a defined platform IAM role.
+Every user that accesses the {{site.data.keyword.compliance_short}} in your account must be assigned an access policy, with a defined IAM role.
 The policy determines which actions that a user can perform within the context of the {{site.data.keyword.compliance_short}}.

 Policies enable access to be granted at different levels.
 Some options include the following actions: